dinumihnea/news-app-api/README.md

 A real world REST full API for a news app built with express framework.
-API has public for read requests and private for data changing request.
+API has public routes for read requests and private for data changing request.
 Private routes are secured based on json web token generated when user authenticates.

 ## Requirements